|Rev. Fr. Leonard Goffine's|

 In the Introit of the Mass the Church rejoices at the descent of the Holy Ghost and sings:

 INTROIT The Spirit of the Lord hath filled the whole earth, allel.; and that which containeth all things hath knowledge of the voice, Allel., allel., allel.
 (Wisd.
 I.7.)
 Let God arise, and his enemies be scattered: and let them that hate him, fly before his face.
 (Ps.
 67.)
-Glory be to the Father and to the Son, and to the Holy Ghost, as it was in the beginning, is now, and ever shall be, world without end.
-Amen.
+Glory etc.

 COLLECT God, who on this day didst instruct the hearts of the faithful by the light of the Holy Spirit: grant us in the same spirit to relish what is right, and ever to rejoice in His consolation.
-Through our Lord Jesus Christ Thy Son, who liveth and reigneth with Thee, in the Unity of the same Holy Ghost, God, world without end, Amen.
+Thro'. — in the unity of the same, etc.

 LESSON (Acts II.
 I-II.)
 When the days of Pentecost were accomplished, they were all together in one place; and suddenly there came a sound from heaven, as of a mighty wind coming, and it filled the whole house where they were sitting.
 And there appeared to them parted tongues as it were of fire, and it sat upon every one of them:. and they were all filled with the Holy Ghost, and they began to speak with divers tongues, according as the Holy Ghost gave them to speak.
 Now there were. dwelling at Jerusalem, Jews, devout men, of every nation under heaven.
 And when this was noised abroad, the multitude came together, and were confounded in mind, because that every man heard them speak in his own tongue: and they were all amazed, and wondered, saying: Behold, are not all these that speak Galileans?
 And how have we heard every man our own tongue wherein we were born?
 Parthians, and Medes, and Elamites, and inhabitants of Mesopotamia, Judea, and Cappadocia, Pontus, and Asia, Phrygia, and Pamphilia, Egypt, and the parts of Lybia about Cyrene, and strangers of Rome, Jews also and Proselytes, Cretes and Arabians: we have heard them speak in our own tongues the wonderful works of God.